ChickenProp/chickenprop.github.com/drafts/hindley-milner.md

 That question is known as the halting problem[^halting], and the simple answer is no, we can't.
 But the full answer is more complicated.

-[^halting]: Technically the halting problem only requires you to answer for a specific input, but it's close enough enough for these purposes.
+[^halting]: Technically the halting problem only requires you to answer for a specific input, but my version is equivalent.
+If you can solve either one, you can solve the other.

 To solve the halting problem, we want a program that, when given another program as input, satisfies three different conditions: